OR, IT TAKES A PERFECT PERSON TO PROPERLY PLAN TO PLAN

 Design-Bid-Build, the old standby.
 You choose your architect, design it, you competitively bid it, then you hire your preferred contractor to build it (with your architect typically serving as your representative).

-Multiple Prime: Owner hires all subcontractors directly, with or without a general contractor.
+Multiple Prime: Owner hires all subcontractors directly, without a general contractor.
 Not for the faint of heart.
 You may save money, but if you are skipping work to play contractor, you may lose because you can’t include your time in your tax-deductible mortgage.

 The pros and cons are too much to discuss here, but evaluate your options, review them with your team and plan a path best-suited for you.
-If unsure, stick with design-bid-build.

 The design process itself can take several tacks.
 Do you expect just basic services for a “builder’s set” of a rudimentary design with only enough detail to get a permit – leaving you to select all the products and materials?
 Or will you avail yourself of the full skill set of your architect to develop alternative designs, refine them with care, communicate and confirm them with renderings in virtual reality (not as expensive as you think), provide energy modelling, pursue a green rating program, develop custom detailing for specialized systems or features, design or select the furniture and finishes?